 BP London Summer Games Installation

-Radium is asked by respected experiential agency Jack Morton Worldwide to create the score and soundscape for the London 2012 Summer Games BP Experience at London’s Linbury Theatre in Covent Garden.
+Radium is asked by respected experiential agency Jack Morton Worldwide to create the score and soundscape for the London Olympic Games BP Experience at London’s Linbury Theatre in Covent Garden.

 This is to be an invitation-only event turning the venue into a totally immersive world, for an hour long real world multimedia journey.
 Jack Morton are very clear that they want to completely redesign the B2B experience, elevating it to previously unseen levels of theatre, storytelling, technology, drama and adventure.
 The latest developments in projection mapping, CGI animation, perspective altering film techniques, directional lasers and motorized moving stage sets will be used to add enormous visual impact to what would otherwise be simply a very high quality documentary film.
 The sound must work with the visuals, to hold audience engagement in a story which will at times be highly complex and technical.